esheldon/nsim/config/README.md

         - noticed that mcal_g from  degraded run does agree!
 So it is just not being picked up by the metacal psf sens
         - maybe Rpsf is picking up model bias but not noise related bias
-            - backed up by the fact that g is unbiased but mcal_g is not in the deep run
+            - backed up by the fact that high s/n g is unbiased but mcal_g is not in the deep run
             - idea: model bias is coherent for the mean g over the 4 metacal images.
 Mabye noise part is cancelling because it is not coherent